Eschamali/StarterWebScrapingKit/docs/ARCHITECTURE.md

 # JSON Architecture

-JSON is a single-file VBA class (`JSON.cls`) that implements a high-performance zero-copy JSON reader and lightweight JSON writer for Microsoft Office hosts.
+JSON is a single-file VBA class (`JSON.cls`) that implements a fast JSON reader and lightweight JSON writer for Microsoft Office hosts.

-It combines compact token-tree parsing, SAFEARRAY string aliasing, native ordinal key comparison, native quote scanning, lazy node wrappers, typed accessors, raw field access, token iteration, and Stringify support while remaining contained inside one `.cls` file.
+It is designed around compact token-tree parsing, lazy node wrappers, typed accessors, raw field access, token iteration, `Keys`/`Exists` helpers, and `Stringify` support while staying fully contained inside one importable `.cls` file.

+This document describes the architecture used by the current `JSON_typed_api.cls` version.

 ## Table of Contents